nub-coders/nubmail/README.md

 ## Environment Variables

-Create a `.env` file with the following:
+Create a `.env` file with the following (add new Outlook integration vars if using external mailbox sync):

 ```
 # App